bnclabs/gostore/docs/llrbsetts.rst

 `maxvb`
     as integer, maximum number of vbuckets that will used in this llrb tree.

+`minkeysize`
+    as integer, minimum size allowed for key.

+`maxkeysize`
+    as integer, maximum size allowed for key.

+`minvalsize`
+    as integer, minimum size allowed for value, if non-zero, `mvalue` should be enabled.

+`maxvalsize`
+    as integer, maximum size allowed for value, if non-zero, `mvalue` should be enabled.

 `mvcc.enable`
     as boolean, consume LLRB as Multi-Version-Concurrency-Control-led tree.